FlyingWorkshop/logan-mondal-bhamidipaty/README.md

 # logan-mondal-bhamidipaty

 Personal website for Logan Mondal Bhamidipaty.
+I am an AI PhD at the University of Edinburgh.